mistakia/league/docs/constitution.md

 **Poaching.**

-14. Players on a PS may be poached by another team at any point for an extra $2 on their current contract.
-The Manager of the PS player has 48 hours to promote the player to the active roster or lose that player.
+14. Another team may poach players on a PS for an extra $2 on their current contract.
+The Manager of the PS player has the ability to promote the player to the active roster or lose that player.
+Poaching claims will be processed 48 hours after submission except for those submitted after 6 pm EST on Thursday and before 3 pm EST on Sunday during the Regular Season, which will be processed the following Tuesday at 3 pm EST.

 **Sanctuary Periods.**